mouradabs/radar-js-api/README.md

 >**Warning!** The standalone Radar API client is deprecated, and this documenation is obsolete.
 The standard Radar tag now supports a public API that can be used to run Radar sessions and submit Impact reports.
-Visit the [radar.js repo on Github](https://github.com/cedexis/radar.js#api) to learn more.
+Visit https://github.com/cedexis/radar.js#api to learn more.

 # Radar JavaScript API